 Characteristic is the graph between the two dependent quantities.
-It shows the steady state characteristic of DC generators.
-The characteristic of the DC generators explain the relations between the loads, excitation and terminals voltage through graph.
+It shows the steady-state characteristic of DC generators.
+The characteristic of the DC generators explains the relations between the loads, excitation and terminals voltage through the graph.
 Following are the three important characteristics of a DC Generator.

 Internal characteristic of DC Generator plots the curve between the generated voltage and load current.

 External or load characteristics give the relation between the terminal voltage and load current at a constant speed.

 - Voltage Buildup in Self Excited Generator or Shunt DC Generator